tomjoht/tomjoht.github.io/_restapicourse/restapi1.md

 Along the way, you learn about cURL, JSON, endpoints, parameters, data types, authentication, and other details associated with REST APIs.
 The point is that, rather than learning about these concepts independent of any context, you learn them by immersing yourself in a real context.

 During the course, you also plunge into a more complicated example of using REST APIs.
-During this second half, we explore other aspects related to APIs, such as linking reference material with tutorials, "time to hello world," and more.
+During this second half, we explore other aspects related to APIs, such as linking reference material with tutorials, and more.

 The general outline of the course is as follows: